JordanHatch/jordanh.net/index.md

 I was part of the team that built the first version of [GOV.UK][gov.uk] at the [Government Digital Service][gds].
 In 2015 I came to Australia to help set up the Digital Transformation Office.

 Since then, I've worked as a ministerial advisor to the [New South Wales Government][nsw] and led teams transforming international trade for [Austrade][austrade] and the [Department of Agriculture][agriculture].
-I'm currently working on the [myGov User Audit][mygov].
+I'm currently working [on regulatory reform][rrd] in the Australian Government.

 I aim to prioritise designing for user needs, starting small, and working in the open.